 The City (without a car)

-If you’re living in the graduate dorms, the closest grocery stores are Trader Joes and Whole foods off Memorial Drive, and Target, H-Mart and Whole Foods in Central Square.
+If you’re living in the graduate dorms, the closest grocery stores are Trader Joes and Whole Foods off Memorial Drive, and Target, H-Mart and Whole Foods in Central Square.
 A farther walk will take you to Star Market (wide variety) in East Cambridge or Market Basket (low prices and high quality) in Somerville.

 Cambridge is a very bikable city.
 If you think you might want to get a bike to get around (such as going to the grocery store, getting to campus, etc) one good option is to get a bike at the MIT Police Bike Auction.
 This will happen in September or early October, so keep an ear out for info about it.
 Info will also be posted on the MIT facilities website closer to when it gets scheduled.
 It’s an easy way to get a good, cheap bicycle.

 You can get to awesome hiking using the T!
 Take the Orange line all the way to Oak Grove, and you can walk to the edge of the Middlesex Fells reservation from there.
 There’s plenty of awesome hiking to do in Middlesex Falls, and it makes for a great daytrip—pack a picnic lunch and you’re ready to go!

 If you know how to swim, then MIT will let you take out a sailboat at the MIT Sailing Pavilion.
 They offer classes throughout the summer and fall, but these book up fast so sign up as soon as they open!
 With a little practice, you can upgrade your rating to be able to take out a wider range of boats in a wider range of wind/wave conditions!
 The best part (besides the sun and water), is that it’s FREE!!
 For more details about getting access, and what else the Sailing Pavilion has to offer, check out the Sailing Pavilion website.